 Quick tip: Take note of adjectives with double consonants (ss/mm) to avoid omitting a letter.

-8. List of IELTS Listening words - Numbers, times, and currencies
+8. Numbers, times, and currencies

 These frequently appear in Part 1 of the listening test.
 Recording the corresponding number or symbol is recommended to eliminate spelling mistakes.